Nanjing Fuzimiao: History

-In first year of Jianwu reign of Jin Dynasty (CE 317), Nanking Imperial University was founded, initially on northern bank of Qinhuai River, and in the third year of Xiankang (CE 337) the campus extended to southern bank.
+In first year of Jianwu reign of the Jin dynasty (CE 317), Nanking Imperial University was founded, initially on northern bank of Qinhuai River, and in the third year of Xiankang (CE 337) the campus extended to southern bank.
 Temple of Confucius was firstly constructed in the national school in the ninth year of Taiyuan (CE 384).
 The place was later destroyed.
-It was destroyed by fire during the Jianyan years of the Southern Song Dynasty.
-In the first year of Jingyou during Song Dynasty (CE 1034), Confucius Temple was newly constructed on former site of imperial university, and was called Fuzimiao area along with Nanking Fuxue.
-The place became Imperial University again in 1365 in the early year of Ming Dynasty, and sixteen years later recovered to be the campus of Fuxue.
-During Qing Dynasty, there were two Xianxue (county schools of Shangyuan and Jiangning) in Fuzimiao area.
+It was destroyed by fire during the Jianyan years of the Southern Song dynasty.
+In the first year of Jingyou during the Song dynasty (CE 1034), Confucius Temple was newly constructed on former site of imperial university, and was called Fuzimiao area along with Nanking Fuxue.
+The place became Imperial University again in 1365 in the early year of the Ming dynasty, and sixteen years later recovered to be the campus of Fuxue.
+During the Qing dynasty, there were two Xianxue (county schools of Shangyuan and Jiangning) in Fuzimiao area.
 In the end of Qing a primary school jointly sponsored by counties of Nanjing (Jiangning Fu) was established there.
-The current buildings date from the 19th century, in Qing Dynasty, with additions made since then.
+The current buildings date from the 19th century, in the Qing dynasty, with additions made since then.
 The temple lost all financial support by the state as a result of the revolution of 1911.
 During the late 1920s to 1931 and again in 1932 it was used as army barracks for troops the KMT regime and left in a dilapidated state.
 Some halls were used as picture gallery.
 In 1985 Fuzimiao area was restored.

 There is Jiangnan Gongyuan near Fuzimiao Temple.
 It's the largest imperial examination hall in Ming and Qing dynasties.

 Throughout its history, the temple along with the around area has been a place for study of Confucianism.
 There is a small exhibit of folkart within the temple.

 It was a place to worship and consecrate Confucius, the great philosopher and educator of ancient China.